Use this form if you are requesting permission to take a course at another university for credit toward a University of Waterloo degree.

 - If this is your first time, visit our admissions website for details about the application process and deadlines.

-- If you are a student registered at Wilfrid Laurier University, please refer to your university's cross-registration process.
+- If you are a student registered at Wilfrid Laurier University, refer to your university's cross-registration process.